LimeFruitDev/Storm/README.md

 # Storm
 Storm is a work-in-progress roleplay framework for S&box.

-It is not currently in a usable stage, so do not attempt to use it.
+> ![IMPORTANT]
+> This framework is in development and is not yet usable.
+Please do not use this for anything aside from development purposes.

 ### Layout
 The framework is laid out in three main components: